testflows/TestFlows-WebSite/source/handbook/index.md

 # Specialized keywords

-The framework encourages the usage of specialized keywords as they can provide the much needed context for your steps when writing your test scenarios.
+when writing your test scenarios, the framework encourages the usage of specialized keywords because they can provide the much-needed context for your steps.

 The specialized keywords map to core [Step], [Test], [Suite], and [Module] test definition classes as follows: